fincham/mango/README.md

 ## How do I set it up?

-If you'd like to use the demo project as-is you'll need to set a few values in settings.py then deploy the application as you usually would for Django (for instance, you might like to use a WSGI server such as `waitress`).
+If you'd like to use the demo project as-is you'll need to set a few values in `settings.py` then deploy the application as you usually would for Django (for instance, you might like to use a WSGI server such as `waitress`).
+Most importantly the database connection (sqlite is fine), and the `OSQUERY_ENROLL_SECRET` settings will need to be changed.

 The only requirement is Django 1.11, though it will probably work on earlier Django versions.

-You'll need to set a few things in `settings.py`, most importantly the database connection (sqlite is fine), and the `OSQUERY_ENROLL_SECRET`.

 Once the application is deployed, create some Log Queries.
 A good start would be `select * from usb_devices`, but you can play with `osqeuryi` to find other suitable metrics to examine!